MauGf/Android-App/README.md

 # Android-App-
-Android app, final project of my school.
+Android application, final semester project in my school.
+Data persistence is addressed with SQLite